Second pregnancy differences you may experience

 Purely because you have actually been pregnant before, the chances are that on your second pregnancy or other subsequent pregnancies, you will sense that feeling of being pregnant sooner.
-The signs are more familiar to you from the first time round, and you are most likely to feel duped into them.
+The signs are more familiar to you from the first time round.

 Early pregnancy symptoms can be easier to recognise during your second pregnancy.
-Of course as your second pregnancy will be different in some ways to your first, the symptoms be presented differently also.
-For example during your second pregnancy you may have either more morning sickness or less morning sickness.
-You also may need to urinate differently to your first pregnancy, once again either more or less.
+Of course as your second pregnancy will be different in some ways to your first, the symptoms may present differently also.
+For example, during your second pregnancy you may have either more morning sickness or less morning sickness.
+Your urination patterns may also differ from your first pregnancy.

-Feeling tired may also feel different to during the second pregnancy.
-As you are carrying a different baby, the effects can be naturally different purely for this reason.
-However some women experience that they have a higher threshold to feeling tired, after being through their first pregnancy.
+Your level of fatigue may also vary from your experiences during your first pregnancy.
+As you are carrying a different baby, the effects can be different purely for this reason.
+However some women may have developed a higher threshold to fatigue, after the experience of their first pregnancy.

 The flipside of this is that when you become pregnant for the second time, you will be taking care of your first baby or child.
-Juggling this with your second pregnancy can lead to feeling increased fatigue.
+Juggling this with your second pregnancy can, of course, lead to feeling quite tired.

 Having already given birth, your uterine and abdominal muscles are going to be more relaxed than before.
-This means that you will start to look pregnant earlier on your second pregnancy, then you did in your first pregnancy.
-Naturally your second baby may be either small or bigger than your first baby, and this will also influence how you feel and look.
+This means that you will start to look pregnant earlier on your second pregnancy, than you did in your first pregnancy.
+Your second baby may be either small or bigger than your first baby, and this will also influence how you feel and look.

-However some women do experience more pregnancy pains and backache during their second pregnancy and subsequent pregnancies, purely because of how the muscles are in those areas.
+However some women do experience more pregnancy pains and backache during their second pregnancy and subsequent pregnancies, purely because of how the muscles have become in those areas.

 If you haven’t had enough time to shed those extra pounds pregnancy, baby’s first little kicks and movements may not be quite easy to feel.

-Once again because of the looser muscles childbirth may be experienced as being easier than during your first pregnancy.
-Of course the story is not the same for all women, but certainly many women on their second pregnancy to experience a faster delivery and easier labour.
+As your muscles have become looser during childbirth, giving birth second time around may be easier than during your first pregnancy.
+Of course the story is not the same for all women, as there are many other factors to consider.

-The level of excitement is a very personal thing, and no doubt life circumstances will influence this one where the other.
-It may be that you are very keen to conceive at this time, in which case you may be almost just as excited as your first pregnancy.
+The level of excitement is a very personal thing, and no doubt life circumstances will influence greatly.
+It may be that you were very keen to conceive at this time, in which case you may be just as excited as you were about your first pregnancy.

 However don’t feel bad if you don’t feel quite so excited, as during your first pregnancy.
 We all know how it is from experience for the first time, especially if we really wanted it.
 While it might be very good news it is quite normal not have such high excitement levels as first round.

-Some women feel so grateful that everything went well with their first pregnancy and the gave birth to a perfect baby.
-This can lead to some anxiety second round, purely because of feeling relieved and happy with how it went to during the first pregnancy, and wondering if the situation will be so positive second.
+Some women feel so grateful that everything went well with their first pregnancy and that they gave birth to a perfect baby.
+This can lead to some anxiety second time around, and wondering if the situation will be so positive second.

-Don’t feel that this is unusual, if you to go through feeling these concerns.
-Do however, be sure to talk to close friends and family, and certainly express your concerns to your medical team as well.
-It is very important feel supported during this time, and not feel isolated and with your worries.
+Don’t feel that this is unusual, as many women feel these types of concerns in subsequent pregnancies.
+Do however, be sure to talk to close friends and family, and express your concerns to your medical team as well.
+It is very important feel supported during this time, and not feel isolated.

 Scientifically less attention has been paid to the issue of weight gain in between pregnancies, then has been paid to obesity as an issue generally before and during pregnancy.